-The issue of transparency in changing tax regulations, the reform of rules governing tax depreciation, the fair value of assets, tax on deductions on services, tax crimes and the treatment of “team building” activities are issues for all participants in the business sector.
+The issue of transparency in changing tax regulations, the reform of rules governing tax depreciation, the fair value of assets, tax on deductions on services, tax crimes and the treatment of “team-building” activities are issued for all participants in the business sector.

 There has been no significant progress in relation to other recommendations of the Council in the taxation domain.
 Positive changes that could be highlighted include the reduction in the volume of services that are subject to tax deductions on the income of non-residents, coming into force as of 1st April this year, and changes to the rules on tax depreciation for intangible assets.
 The scope of these changes is extremely limited, and most of the problems related to tax regulations and their application that are faced by businesses still remain unresolved.